lentilus/forest/README.md

+# An attempt at forester style note-taking
+Using _typst_, _scribe_, _kodama_ and _zeta_

-# Rules
+## Rules for myself
 - *Never* change the tag.
-- Create new lib version for potentially breaking changes.
+- Create new lib version if it breaks backwards-compatibility.
-- Always link to the lowest possible note (in the hierachy)
+- Always reference the *smallest possible subtree*.